Blogs/AI

 Why This Matters for the Future of AI

-As AI gets integrated into more products, the cost of running it becomes a real constraint.
+As AI gets integrated into more products, optimizing inference performance becomes a real constraint.

 It’s not just about choosing the right model - it’s also about how efficiently data is sent and processed.